Luminescence | Three Nights. Five Solos. Infinite Light. | Presented by TRIBE | Nov. 13–15 | Join Us

 Worldwide Bookings: Lotus Arts Management, Sophie Myrtil-McCourty, sophie@lotusartsmgmt.com

-Additional TRIBE commissioning, development and core operating support is provided by the Mellon Foundation; Arison Arts Foundation; the New England Foundation for the Arts’ National Dance Project with funding from the Doris Duke Charitable Foundation; The Howard Gilman Foundation; Dance/NYC’s Dance Advancement Fund, made possible by the Howard Gilman Foundation and Ford Foundation; 92Y Harkness Dance Center; National Performance Network (NPN) Creation, Development & Artist Engagement Fund Project.
-The Creation, Development & Artist Engagement Fund is supported by the Doris Duke Charitable Foundation, the Mellon Foundation, and the National Endowment for the Arts (a federal agency); New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Additional TRIBE commissioning, development and core operating support is provided by the TRIBE Board of Directors; Mellon Foundation; Arison Arts Foundation; the New England Foundation for the Arts’ National Dance Project with funding from the Doris Duke Foundation; Howard Gilman Foundation; Dance/NYC’s Dance Advancement Fund, made possible by the Howard Gilman Foundation and Ford Foundation; 92Y Harkness Dance Center; The Harkness Foundation for Dance; Trust for Mutual Understanding; New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 First three performance photos (MASS MoCA co-presented by Jacob’s Pillow) by: The Adeboyé Brothers